Motlow State Community College, an institution governed by the Tennessee Board of

 enrichment and economic and community development.

-To establish a firm foundation for liberal learning, the College requires a strong
+To establish a firm foundation for learning, the College requires a strong core curriculum

-core curriculum in degree programs complemented by cultural, scientific, social, and
+in degree programs complemented by cultural, scientific, social, and community service

 Motlow State encourages student success through critical thinking, clear communication,

-ethical behavior, respect for others, civic responsibility, problem-solving, effective
+ethical behavior, respect for others, civic responsibility, problem solving, professional

-functioning in individual and team situations, and an appreciation of one's heritage
+discourse during individual and team situations, and an appreciation of one’s own

-as well as that of others.
-Motlow State promotes and maintains alliances with businesses,
+heritage as well as those of others.
+Motlow State promotes and maintains alliances

-industry, government agencies, and other educational institutions to enhance programs
+with businesses, industries, government agencies, and other educational institutions

-students and the community it serves.
-Motlow State Community College remains committed
+with the community it serves.
+Motlow State is committed to promoting diversity and

-and access without regard to race, gender, religion, national origin, age, disability,
+gender, religion, national origin, age, disability, or veteran status.